emilydoran1/Java-Compiler-Doran/README.md

   * ex: `java Compiler ../testCasesLexWithoutSpaces.txt`
 * The program will prompt asking if you would like to run in verbose test mode.
 Respond Y/N.
   * If running in verbose test mode, you will see the detailed token output for each program as well as warnings, error messages, and a message letting you know if the program passed or failed.
+  * If not running in verbose test mode, you will only see messages letting you know when you are beginning a new program, any error messages or warnings, and a message letting you know if the program passed or failed.
+Each token will not be printed out.